SCSDMWT/climate_scenario_web_tool/README.md

 ```bash
 conda activate scotclimpact
 ```
-If using venv/virtualenv:
+For venv/virtualenv:
 ```bash
 . .venv/bin/activate
 ```

 ### Working on the code

-Changes to the Python code might require additional steps, depending on how the Python environment is managed.
+Changes to the Python code might require additional steps to run, depending on how the Python environment is managed.
 Changes to the JavaScript code should be recompiled too.

 #### Python

-With UV no extra steps are needed, but conda and virtual environments might need the following to install the updated code in the environment:
+With UV no extra steps are needed when changing the Python code, but conda and virtual environments might need the following to install the updated code in the environment:
 ```
 pip install .
 ```